granny/Pl3xMap/README.md

 Downloads are available on Modrinth.

 The jar download can be used on multiple platforms.
-Right now we support Bukkit, Fabric, Folia, Forge, Paper, Purpur, Quilt, and Spigot.
+Right now we support Bukkit, Fabric, Forge, Paper, Purpur, Quilt, and Spigot.

 [![Download on Modrinth](https://i.imgur.com/5C4fVJC.png)](https://modrinth.com/mod/pl3xmap)